charlesvill/ObsidianVault/Computer Science/C++/Foundations of C++.md

 sorting a vector:
 - you can use the method sort() to sort lexigraphically. however this is a mutable function member of vector.
-	- `vector<double> temps;  sort(temps);` make sure the vector goes in there. it does not attach with dot notaition to anything.
+	- `vector<double> temps;  sort(temps);` make sure the vector goes in there. it does not attach with dot notaition to anything. insert to vector:
+		- use `pushback()` to add to the end or `insert()` for control at which index
+- accessing members of vector:
+	- usual index syntax
 ##### loops in C++
 - you have the options of:
 	- do.. while()